We-Gold/graph-editor-template/README.md

 -   [x] Benchmark/profile the system on large datasets
 -   [x] Automatically center and scale based on dataset x and y coords
 -   [x] Add zoom buttons
+-   [x] Improve class reusability, like with buttons
 -   [ ] Split up css files
 -   [ ] Find performance improvements (try doing stroke and fill only once for nodes and edges)
 -   [ ] Create cleaning command to remove testing files for new repos